 See our Events Calendar for specifics on upcoming meetings of the below programs, or contact a coordinator to learn more.

 Branches are Left Hand’s answer to small groups.
 Our Branches help our community stay connected and know each other more deeply.
-Our Branch Leaders offer at least monthly video calls and text/email check-ins, as well as optional in-person small gathering opportunities.

 If you are not yet a member of the Branches program but would like to join, fill out this form and we’ll get you connected.